My 26 Years working for Canada - a personal Review

 *Promotion*

-So it will come to an end.
-In a few weeks, I will terminate my longtime work for Canada to pursue other professional activities such as my blog.
-Mixed feelings for sure, but it is about time.
-And an excellent opportunity to review this milestone of my career in tourism.
+So, it will come to an end.
+In a few weeks, I will terminate my longtime work for Canada to pursue other professional activities, such as my blog.
+I have mixed feelings about this, but it is about time.
+It is also an excellent opportunity to review this milestone of my career in tourism.

 Work anniversary